djkeu/google-homepage/README.md

 The Odin Project WebDev101 Project: html/css
-Goal: Create a webpage on github.com
+Goal: Create a webpage looking like Google on github.com

 Skills:
 -git